HomeGuidesBusiness Tax in Germany — Complete Corporate Taxation Guide 2026

 Frequently Asked Questions

-What is Germany's effective corporate tax rate?
+What is Germany's effective corporate tax rate in 2026?

-Approximately 28–33% combined (Körperschaftsteuer + solidarity surcharge + Gewerbesteuer).
+Approximately 28–33% combined (Körperschaftsteuer 15% + Solidaritätszuschlag 0.825% + Gewerbesteuer ~14–17%).
 The exact rate depends on the municipality — Berlin (28.2%) is lower than Munich (32.2%).
+The Solidaritätszuschlag was not abolished for corporations in 2021; it still applies fully to GmbHs and AGs.

 Is the Solidaritätszuschlag still payable by German companies?

 Yes.
-The Soli was reduced to 0% for most individual taxpayers in 2021, but it still applies to corporations.
-German GmbHs and AGs pay 5.5% of their Körperschaftsteuer liability as Solidaritätszuschlag, adding 0.825% to the effective corporate rate.
+The Soli was reduced to 0% for most individual taxpayers in 2021, but it still applies fully to corporations at 5.5% on Körperschaftsteuer, adding 0.825% to the effective rate.
+A GmbH paying €100,000 KSt also owes €5,500 Soli.
+The Bundesverfassungsgericht has repeatedly upheld the Soli for corporate taxpayers.

 How does the German Gewerbesteuer (trade tax) work?

 Gewerbesteuer is levied by municipalities.
-The base rate (Steuermesszahl) is 3.5%, multiplied by the municipal Hebesatz (multiplier).
+The base Steuermesszahl is 3.5%, multiplied by the municipal Hebesatz.
 Berlin uses 410% → 14.35% effective GewSt.
 Munich uses 490% → 17.15%.
-You can legally choose your GmbH's registered municipality to optimise this.
+GmbHs have no Freibetrag (unlike sole traders who have a €24,500 exemption).
+The GmbH's registered address determines which municipality's Hebesatz applies.

 What is the §8b KStG participation exemption?